shinyuta/inclass2023/22-State/01-Activities/18-Stu_JWT-Review/README.md

 Work with a partner to resolve the following issue(s):

+* As an authenticated user, I want my username to display on the profile link in the header.

 * As a user, I want to see my own thoughts when I visit the profile page.

-## Expected Behavior

-A logged-in user should see the thoughts that they created when they visit the `/me` route.
+* As a user, I want to enter my thoughts and comments into the appropriate forms, and have my submitted data appear on the page.

-## Actual Behavior
+## Acceptance Criteria

-The profile page displays a message informing the user that they must be logged in to see the content.
+* It is done when an authenticated user can see a link in the header which reflects their username.

+* It is done when an authenticated user can navigate to the `/me` route and see their post history.

+* It is done when a user can see their newly submitted thoughts display on the page.

+* It is done when a user can see their newly submitted comments display on the page.

-## Steps to Reproduce the Problem
+## Steps to Setup

-1. Navigate to `26-Stu_Resolver-Context/Unsolved` from the command line.
+1. Navigate to `18-Stu_JWT-Review/Unsolved` from the command line.

 2. Run `npm install`, `npm run seed`, and `npm run develop`.